pavoljuhas/smart-change-directory/README.md

 <dl><dt>
 -a, --add</dt><dd>
-  add current or specified directories to the directory index.</dd><dt>
+  add current or specified directories to the directory index.
+  For file arguments add their containing paths.</dd><dt>

 --unindex</dt><dd>
   remove current or specified directories from the index.</dd><dt>